Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: Adversarial Attacks

 \section{Adversarial Attacks}

 In this section, we first explain why vanilla GRPO is susceptible to such attacks.
-Then, we categorize the attacks regarding their correlation with the context of the task: separating between \textit{in-context} and \textit{out-of-context} attacks.
-Finally, we mount the attacks for coding and math datasets and evaluate their success ratios.
+Then, we categorize the proposed attacks regarding their correlation with the context of the task: \textit{in-context} and \textit{out-of-context} attacks.
+Finally, we mount the attacks for coding and math datasets and evaluate their success rates.